atextor/OGIT-wiki/Using-the-Ontology.md

 #### Problem description

-For a giving *Organization* find all other organizations which directly connected to the given one by any type of relationship.
+For a giving *Organization* find all other organizations which are directly connected to the given one by any type of relationship.

 #### Sample query